Tolcen/ttyACM-driver-for-OrangepiRV2/README.md

 The usb zigbee module on the cc2531 chip did not work for me.
 There was no driver in the linux cdc-acm kernel.
 In order not to rebuild the kernel, I used this patch.
+---
+It was tested only on Ubuntu noble kernel 6.6.63-ky.
+---

 Who doesn't have linux kernel current installed: